GlasgowEmbedded/glasgow/README.md

 **Let's chat!
 [Our IRC channel is #glasgow at freenode.net](https://webchat.freenode.net/?channels=glasgow)**.

+**Important note: if you are looking to assemble some boards yourself, do NOT pick revA or revB unless you have a COMPLETE understanding of pitfalls associated with the FXMA level shifter.**

 Glasgow is a 50 MHz 1V8/2V5/3V3/3V6/5V0 bus multitool, think [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) + [Bus Blaster](http://dangerousprototypes.com/docs/Bus_Blaster) + [Logic Sniffer](http://dangerousprototypes.com/docs/Open_Bench_Logic_Sniffer)
 all in one reconfigurable package.